Skip to content

 How does FRP compare to Strongwell, Fiberline, and Creative Pultrusions?

 F1 Composite manufactures to the same EN 13706 / ASTM D3917 specifications as Strongwell (EXTREN®), Fiberline Composites, and Creative Pultrusions (SuperStrut®).
-The differentiators are scale (370 pultrusion lines, 150,000 t/year), direct-from-factory pricing without regional distributor markups, and custom tooling turnaround for export markets.
+The differentiators are the scale of the FengDu manufacturing base it exports from (370 pultrusion lines, 150,000 t/year), direct-from-factory pricing without regional distributor markups, and custom tooling turnaround for export markets.

 Specify pultruded FRP profiles for your next project